eclipse-archived/ceylon-lang.org/documentation/1.3/tour/attributes-control-structures.md

 constructor.
 But a field lives until the object it belongs to is garbage collected.

 This distinction is much less meaningful in Ceylon, and often irrelevant.

+### Is it a field or is it a local variable?

 An _attribute_ is really just a value declared in the parameter list or body of the class that happens to be captured by some `shared` declaration.